orkeilius/rogue-invader/docs/dev/script/effect system/abstract effect.md

-# abstract effect
+# Abstract effect
-the abstract effect is the core of the effect system it set the function/hook call by entity and overwrite by effect for more information look at the [effect system](<effect system.md>)
+The abstract effect is the core of the effect system, it set the function/hook call by entity and overwrite by effect.
+For more information, look at the [effect system](<effect system.md>).

 >##### exemple:
 >```gdscript